-A spinal cord injury reduces or destroys a person’s functional abilities at or below the location of the damage and sometimes internally.
-An injured person loses the most functioning ability when the damage is located high on the spine and affects the cervical vertebrae in the neck.
+A spinal injury reduces or destroys a person's functional abilities at or below the location of the damage and sometimes internally.
+Spinal cord injury victims may lose most functioning ability when the damage is located high on the spine and affects the cervical vertebrae in the neck.

-While there are limited spinal cord injury treatment options, The National Institutes of Neurological Disorders and Strokes explains that improved emergency care and aggressive treatment sometimes minimizes damage and restores limited function.
+While there are limited spinal cord injury treatment options, The National Institutes of Neurological Disorders and Strokes explains that improved emergency care and aggressive treatment sometimes minimize damage and restore limited function.

 - Respiratory support helps patients with severe cervical damage.